travelgateX/documentation-site/content/hotel-x/methods/staticcontent/Hotel.md

 - *countries*: it allows to search hotels by country.
 Country/ies will be specified in ISO 3466-1 alpha-2 format(i.e "ES")

 **Field for configure the response**
-- *maxSize*: it allows to specify the number of elements per page.
+- maxSize: it allows to specify the number of elements per page.
 The number of elements per page is maxSize if the number of hotels returned by the query sent is greater than maxSize.
 In this case, will be necessary to retrieve next/s page/s using token field.
 This use case will be explained later.
-The values of this parameter must be between 1 and 10000.
-If this parameter is not sent or the value is greater than 10000, for default we return 1000 hotels in case that there is 1000 hotels in the response for the query sent.

 ### Token
 The token allows to request the next page of hotels.
 The correct way of obtaining multiple pages of hotels is, in the first query: